vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

   few minutes.
 After a few minutes while standing it went down to a range of 60 to 70 bpm, still a few beats higher than my seated heart rate.

+## Take 6: after coming back from jogging and before weights/pushups on 2023-08-20

+### Seated rest

+* SpO2: This was at 97% as usual.

+* Heart rate (bpm): This started around 61 bpm and stabilized around 68-72 bpm.

+### Standing (while continually having the pulse oximeter on)

+* Heart rate (bpm): This went up to around 80-90 bpm and then came down to about 72-77 bpm after a few minutes.